ironbar/arc25/docs/modeling/Iteration_05_test_time_training_with_code.md

 ## Goal

-Explore if test-time training is helpful when generating code:

-- Hindsight experience replay
-- Reinforcement learning
-- Data augmentation
+Explore if Hindsight Experience Replay (HER) can help to solve new tasks with code.

 ## Motivation

-My idea is to pick a simple case that the model is not able to solve, all vertical lines with all the colors.
+My idea is to pick a simple case that the model is not able to solve, for example: all vertical lines with all the colors.
 I first have to verify that the model is unable to solve it.
-Then check if any of my ideas allows the model to solve.
+Then check if using HER helps to solve the task.

 ## Development